-The CD-ROM is classified as a CLASS 1 LASER PRODUCT and complies with the Laser Product Safety Standard EN 60825-1.
+The optical disc drive is classified as a CLASS 1 LASER PRODUCT and complies with the Laser Product Safety Standard EN 60825-1.
 Repair and maintenance only by authorized Sony technicians.
 Improper repairs and use can create safety hazards.

 Disposing of lithium ion batteries